 I joined Glassbox 3 years ago as the company’s CEO, with the goal to take the product out into the global market.
 We rebranded the company as Glassbox (formerly Clarisite) and opened offices in London and New York, where we started to win big names as our customers.
 A few that I can mention are Santander, Expedia, Air Canada, Singapore Airlines, Citi bank, Investec, and AXA.

 Today, we are serving some of the largest organizations in the world.

 What’s Unique About the Glassbox Platform?

 Glassbox captures every interaction that happens between the end customer and the enterprise.
-We capture digital sessions on large enterprises’ websites and mobile applications in a completely automated way.
+We capture digital sessions on large enterprise’ websites and mobile applications in a completely automated way.

-We allow our customers to view digital journeys exactly as experienced by their customers, and we provide insights to different stakeholders related to the digital business.
+We allow our customers to view digital journeys exactly as they are experienced by customers, and we provide insights to different stakeholders related to the digital business.